C.S. Jones is a professional journalist, photographer, and illustrator. He lives in the part of South Philly where they still say “jawn.”

 It’s simple: people remember 10% of what they hear, 20% of what they read, and 80% of what they see and do.
 So, if you want to make information memorable, turn it into something the audience sees and does, not hears or reads.

 But wait: before you just load up some chart maker program, there are rules.
 Building infographics is an art these days, and if you want to make one that people will stop and read, you have to do it right.

 Ideally, you should have a single, coherent message that the entire infographic serves to deliver.
 Think of it as a story: it’s told with data and visual metaphors, but the structure is still the same.

-First comes the hook: Every infographic worth reading is designed to illuminate some fact or to lead the viewer to some conclusion they otherwise wouldn’t have reached.
+First comes the hook: Building infographics worth reading is meant to illuminate some fact or to lead the viewer to some conclusion they otherwise wouldn’t have reached.

 Then there’s the meat of the story, which comes in at the middle as the reader continues through to the supporting data.
 Then, at the end: the conclusion.

 This plot can be as simple or as complex as you want, and more complex isn’t always better.
 In many ways, road signs are the perfect infographics: they convey exactly the information they need to convey, with a clearly visible premise and conclusion, at a size that can be read at 70 miles an hour.
 They’re done big, with bold colors and easily readable fonts, and their design language is so iconic. it’s imitated the world over.